Audiovisual Speech Synthesis using Tacotron2: Experiments and Results

 \subsection{Dataset}

-A high quality multimodal corpus was collected for training all of our neural networks.
-The dataset consists of approximately 10 hours of multimodal data captured from a professional actress: 7 hours of neutral speech ($\sim$7270 sentences), 1.5 hours ($\sim$1430) of acted happy speech and 1.5 hours ($\sim$1430) of acted sad speech.
-In this dataset, there are 74 minutes ($\sim$300) common phrases spoken in a neutral, happy and sad emotional states.
-The text corpus was balanced to maintain a maximum phonetic coverage of US English phoneme-pairs.
-For each utterance in the corpus a single channel 44.1kHz audio, 60 frame per second (fps) 1920x1080 RGB video, and 30 fps depth signals were captured.
+A multimodal corpus was collected for training all of our models.
+The dataset consists of 10 hours of multimodal data captured from a professional actor: 7 hours of neutral speech ($\sim$7270 sentences), 1.5 hours ($\sim$1430) of acted happy speech and 1.5 hours ($\sim$1430) of acted sad speech.
+In this dataset, there are 74 minutes ($\sim$300) of common phrases spoken in each emotional state.
+The text corpus was balanced to maximize the phonetic coverage of US English phoneme-pairs.
+For each utterance a single channel 44.1kHz audio, 60 frame per second (fps) 1920x1080 RGB video, and 30 fps depth signals were captured.